-People often ask my which is my favourite country in the world, and while there is no one answer to that in truth, but Ethiopia is top five that much is for sure.
-I spent a few weeks in Ethiopia, traveling all around the country with one of my best buddies on a super tight budget, it was long before I made money online, and during that time in the East of the country I had one of my best ever travel experiences ever – feeding hyenas mouth to mouth in Harar.
-I’m going to share the story in the hope that it’ll inspire you guys to visit this beautiful country, and venture east to Harar in particular.
+UPDATE NOVEMBER 2020.
+Of all 197 countries, People often ask my which is my favourite country in the world, and while there is no one answer to that in truth, but Ethiopia is top five that much is for sure.
+I spent a few weeks in Ethiopia, travelling all around the country with one of my best buddies on a super tight budget, it was long before I learned how to start a travel blog, I made money online, and during that time in the East of the country, I had one of my best ever travel experiences ever – feeding hyenas in Harar, mouth to mouth.
+I’m going to share the story in the hope that it’ll inspire you guys to visit this beautiful country and venture east to Harar in particular.

-I had heard rumours about the ‘hyena men’ of Harar, so I made a beeline for the city.
-Once there I asked around about the hyenas but it was getting dark and although people were pointing us in the right direction and I was worried we wouldn’t find them in time.
-Just then I saw heard some huge wild dogs darting around behind me, right in the city.
+As I walked through the old city, about to give up on finding the Hyena man of Harar today, I saw heard some huge wild dogs darting around behind me.
+Right in the city.
 Wild dogs are often a nuisance in Africa so I turn around to make sure they aren’t coming to bother me.
 Nope.
 Not dogs.
 Hyenas, running freely around the outskirts of the city.
 Wow.

 Surreal as it was, I knew I was in the right place.
 Another couple of winding corners and into a large dusty open space and there he was, the hyena man of Harar.
-He didn’t speak English, but a quick game of charades and he knew what we wanted, a quick equivalent of about $5 tip and we’re in business.
+He didn’t speak much English.
+And my Ethiopian is a little rust.
+After a quick game of charades and he knew what we wanted.
+I handed him the quick equivalent of about $5 tip and we’re in business.
 The sun had set now and he disappeared into a shed and re-emerged with a basket full of red meat.
-Throughout our ‘discussion’, we could hear the howls of the hyenas, the odd one would sprint across your eyeline, howl, and then scurry into the darkness.
+Throughout our ‘discussion’, we could hear the howls of the hyenas.
+The odd one would sprint across your eye line, howl, and then scurry into the darkness.
 They are skittish animals, intimidating yet fearful.

 Once the red meat came out, it was almost pitch black and the hyenas were getting a little braver.
-Two or three approached me and the heyana man.
-I asked Paul to take a photo of me beside the man as he fed two of the hyenas with red meat on a stick.
-Paul turned on the flash, took the pic of the ‘two hyenas’ only for twenty sets of eyes to react to the flash in the background, we were literally surround by them.
+Two or three approached me and the Hyena man.
+I asked my buddy Paul to take a photo of me beside the man as he fed two of the hyenas with red meat on a stick.
+Paul turned on the flash, took the pic of the ‘two’ hyenas only upon checking the phot, twenty sets of eyes reflected the light of the flash.
+We were literally surround by them!

 Feeding Hyenas happens in Harar, the oldest Islamic city in all of Africa.
-It’s in the extreme east of the country near the Somalian border, which is where I headed off to next.
-All travel in Ethiopia starts in the hectic captial, Addis Ababa.
-If you want to go and see the hyenas you can take a ten hour bus journey east to Harar, leaving around 5am.
-The landscape throughout the journey is breathtaking, and while the coach may be old and uncomfortable, with views like this I’d encourage everyone regardless of budget to travel by land.
+It’s in the extreme east of the country near the Somalian border, which is where I headed off to next to travel around Somailand.
+All travel in Ethiopia starts in the hectic capital, Addis Ababa.
+If you want to go and see the hyenas you can take a ten-hour bus journey east to Harar, leaving Addis around 5am.
+Or you can fly for about $200.
+The landscape as you overland throughout the journey is breathtaking, and while the coach may be old and uncomfortable, with views like this I’d encourage everyone regardless of budget to travel by land.

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!